32 Aerodynamics of Finite Wings

 Measured lift and drag coefficients for a wing as a function of angle of attack for a NACA 0012 wing.

-Worked Example #1 – Finding the lift coefficient of a wing
+Check Your Understanding #1 – Finding the lift coefficient of a wing

 The wing of a general aviation airplane has a rectangular planform with a span of 30 feet and a chord of 5.25 feet.
-The aircraft has an in-flight weight of 2,105 lb and is cruising at a true airspeed of 120 kts at a pressure altitude of 3,000 ft where the outside air temperature is 72^{\circ}F. Calculate the lift coefficient of the wing.
+The airplane has an in-flight weight of 2,105 lb and is cruising at a true airspeed of 120 kts at a pressure altitude of 3,000 ft where the outside air temperature is 72^{\circ}F. Calculate the lift coefficient of the wing.
 Assume that all of the lift is carried wing.

 Because we can assume that lift = weight in level flight, i.e., L = W, then the lift coefficient, C_{L}, is